 - Challenges with fine and gross motor abilities

-Lifeworks Music Therapy can benefit children as well as adults, and is provided by a board-certified music therapist at the Apple Valley and Brooklyn Park Lifeworks locations.
-Music Therapy is available in group and individual settings.
+Lifeworks Music Therapy can benefit children as well as adults, and is provided by a board-certified music therapist at the Apple Valley Lifeworks location and virtually.
+Music Therapy is only available in individual settings.

 Lifeworks uses proven and cutting-edge techniques to customize the best therapeutic experience for each individual.
 Goals and objectives are individually determined and continuously assessed.